 Merchant Hotel, Grade A listed hotel in Cathedral Quarter, Belfast, Northern Ireland

-Merchant Hotel is a Victorian building with ornate stone facades and grand columns at the corner of Skipper Street in the Cathedral Quarter.
-The interior features two distinct styles of rooms: Victorian Splendour and Art Deco Decadence.
+Merchant Hotel is a Victorian stone building with ornate facades and grand columns, located at the corner of Skipper Street in Belfast's Cathedral Quarter.
+Inside, the rooms are divided into two styles, Victorian Splendour and Art Deco Decadence, each with its own distinct look and feel.

 The community of curious travelers